 - Change is like metamorphosis from caterpillar to pupa, and from pupa to butterfly.

-- Change is like a railway operative switching the points, so that events unfold like this rather than like that.
+- Change is like a railway operative switching the points so that the train proceeds this way rather than that way.

 The metaphor of ‘change is like a kaleidoscope’